ikelin/jquery.dynamiclist/README.md

 `withEvents` - When cloning a new item, copy the events/listeners as well?
 Default is false.

 `minSize` - The minimum number of items in the dynamic list.
 Default is 1.
-If set to 0, the first item is hidden from the user (At least one item is needed to perform a cloning).
-In this case, the back end processing will require extra handling since it'll have to ignore the first item in the binded list.

 `maxSize` - The maximum number of items in the dynamic list.
 Default is 10.